The Wit and Wisdom of Charles Spurgeon

 Despite persecution from Chinese Communists, Dr. Chao narrowly escaped from prison and death.

-Continue reading “Out of the Tiger’s Mouth”
+Continue reading “Out of the Tiger’s Mouth: The Journey of Dr. Charles Chao”

 Evangelist points to the Wicket Gate

-Christopher LoveAt two o’clock in the afternoon on Friday, August 22, 1651, the great Puritan minister Christopher Love ascended the platform of the scaffold at Tower Hill, London.
+At two o’clock in the afternoon on Friday, August 22, 1651, the great Puritan minister Christopher Love ascended the platform of the scaffold at Tower Hill, London.
 He was accompanied by fellow ministers, Thomas Manton, Simeon Ashe, and Edmund Calamy.
 His life was to be cut short at 33 years of age due to alleged involvement with a plan to raise money for the restoration of the monarchy, a charge Love denied.
-Believing that his death would glorify God, these were among his last words: “I do more good by my death than by my life, and glorify God more in my dying upon a scaffold than if I had died of a disease upon my bed.”
+Believing that his death would glorify God, Christopher Love’s last prayer and final words provide a powerful perspective.
+He said, “I do more good by my death than by my life, and glorify God more in my dying upon a scaffold than if I had died of a disease upon my bed.”

 Prior to his execution, Love prayed for his accusers, for the Church, for England and Scotland to be one, and for the friend who was to be executed after him.